steedos/steedos-platform/CONTRIBUTING.md

 The code in '/packages' is our souce code of some core NPM packages on which the Meteor application above based on.

-If you only need to debug the source code in the '/packages', you shoud just [Run One App That Linked To Source Code](#run-one-app-that-linked-to-source-code).
+If you only need to debug the source code in the '/packages', you shoud just [Run Project](#run-project).

 You will need to read the tutorial bellow only when you need to debug the source code of Meteor application in the '/creator' folder.